VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 * Metrics API - see [these docs](#graphite-metrics-api-usage).
 * Tags API - see [these docs](#graphite-tags-api-usage).

+All the Graphite handlers can be pre-pended with `/graphite` prefix.
+For example, both `/graphite/metrics/find` and `/metrics/find` should work.

 VictoriaMetrics supports `__graphite__` pseudo-label for filtering time series with Graphite-compatible filters in [MetricsQL](https://victoriametrics.github.io/MetricsQL.html).
 For example, `{__graphite__="foo.*.bar"}` is equivalent to `{__name__=~"foo[.][^.]*[.]bar"}`, but it works faster and it is easier to use when migrating from Graphite to VictoriaMetrics.